-December MESOL Candidate and ESOL Mentor ESOL Supervisor Candidates and ESOL mentors meet at least once this month to discuss best practices for teaching ELL students and to plan or debrief instruction the candidate will/has provided to ELL students.
-ESOL mentors visit the candidates' classroom for informal observations and/or co-teaching of sheltered instruction or ELD lessons.
-Candidates conduct additional ESOL specialist responsibilities for a total of 14-16 hours (September - December) and post the log electronically.
-Candidates conduct additional second level practicum while full time at the site for a total of 20-24 hours.
-Informal Check-in ESOL supervisors check in with the ESOL mentors and the candidates via phone or email.
+MESOL Candidate and ESOL Mentor E ESOL Supervisor Candidates and ESOL mentors meet at least once this month to discuss best practices for teaching ELL students and to plan or debrief instruction the candidate will/has provided to ELL students. nformal Check-in SOL supervisors check in with the SOL mentors and the candidates via whone or email.

-January MESOL Candidate and ESOL Mentor ESOL Supervisor Candidates and ESOL mentors meet to discuss plans for the second ELD lesson to be taught in this month.
-ESOL mentors visit the candidates' classroom for informal observations and/or co-teaching of sheltered instruction or ELD lesson.
-2^{ed} Formal ESOL Supervisor Observation ESOL supervisors communicate with candidates to schedule a formal observation of ELD lesson.
-ESOL supervisors observe the candidates and submit the 2 nd observation report through Task Stream.
+January

+MESOL Candidate and ESOL Mentor ESOL Supervisor

+- Candidates and ESOL mentors meet to discuss plans for the second 2 nd Formal ESOL Supervisor

+ELD lesson to be taught in this month.
+Observation

+- ESOL mentors visit the candidates' classroom for informal ESOL supervisors communicate with

+observations and/or co-teaching of sheltered instruction or ELD candidates to schedule a formal

+lesson. observation of ELD lesson.

+ESOL supervisors observe the

+candidates and submit the 2 nd

+observation report through Task

+Stream.